 This rectangular shaped watch case measures 25mm, excluding the correct Vacheron & Constantin crown and 30mm from top to bottom.
-This may seem like a small sized watch, but with the diagonal measurement at 35mm and the measurement including the lugs at 39mm this is in fact, perfectly proportioned and sits beautifully upon the wrist.
-This beautiful 18th yellow gold watch is complete with the brushed effect white gold bezel, this gives the watch such a remarkable presence when on the wrist.
+This may seem like a small sized watch, but with the diagonal measurement at 35mm and the measurement including the lugs at 39mm, this is in fact perfectly proportioned and sits beautifully upon the wrist.
+This beautiful watch is complete with a brushed effect white gold bezel, contrasting beautifully with the yellow gold case, which gives the watch such a remarkable presence when on the wrist.

-Inside, the case-back all is as expected, and properly signed, ‘Vacheron & Constantin’ ‘Swiss’ with the classic Maltese Cross, along with Swiss Geneva 18ct hallmarks “18K 0.750″.
+Inside, the case-back all is as expected, and properly signed, ‘Vacheron & Constantin’ and ‘Swiss’ with the classic Maltese Cross and Swiss Geneva 18ct hallmarks “18K 0.750″.
 It also carries the Vacheron & Constantin model number 33079 and the case serial number 566026.
-Importantly, the wonderful case-back is of full thickness and has never been engraved.
+Importantly, this wonderful case-back is of full thickness and has never been engraved.

 The Strap & Buckle